Shoalsteed/I2PLocalization-/README.md

 Debian Installer

+# Localization Focus

+Language outreach needs to consider router distribution as well as where there is a need for using I2P.
+This requires strategy for localization balance so that it supports building a greater anonymity sets with more routers in regions where I2P does not face restrictions for operation.

+To this end, focusing on localization efforts in French, Mandarin, and Portuguese can have a benefit for strengthening overall router distribution and creating a better opportunity for a increased anonymity for people who need to use I2P in more restricted regions.

+Our current requested languages are:
+Turkish
+Russian (Traditional, Ukrainian)
+Greek
+Slovenian
+Spanish(Latin America)
+Turkmen

 # Regarding Strict Countries and Hidden Mode: Protection For I2P Participants Where Use May Be Prohibited

 I2P provides measures within its network and protocol design that provide circumvention, privacy and DPI protection for traffic and communication.